kjpabla/GA-Implementation/README.md

 # The Impact of a Genetic Algorithm System on Solving Vigenère Ciphered Strings

 ## Overview
-This project covers the findings and process of implementing a Genetic Algorithm to find the password used to encrypt some text using the Vigenere Cipher Crypto System.
+This project covers the findings and process of implementing a Genetic Algorithm to find the password used to encrypt some text using the Vigenère Cipher Crypto System.
 ## What Does This Project Consist Of?
 1. **A Research Report:** *Karanjot Pabla - GA Report.pdf*